For scalp with dandruff

 nothing more than the remains of dead cells, the metabolism of which is faster than normal.

 Although it is regarded as an anti-aesthetic condition, and not a pathological one, dandruff affects a third of the adult population.
-Despite various possible explanations regarding the origin of dandruff, it appears that it is caused by insufficient hygiene of the scalp, the use of unsuitable cleansers and also by over aggressive treatments and/or environmental factors such as pollution and dust.
+Despite various possible explanations regarding the origin of dandruff, it appears that it is caused by insufficient hygiene of the scalp, use of unsuitable cleansers and also by over-aggressive treatments and/or environmental factors such as pollution and dust.

-In reality, although some of these elements can effectively contribute to accentuating dandruff, it is most unlikely that they constitute the main cause.
-In many cases, in fact, the real culprit is a fungus, the Malassezia furfur (also known as Pityrosporum), which lives on the scalp on the majority of people without causing any bother.
-Problems begin when the colonies become too numerous and, as they feed on the sebum which they break up into irritating fatty acids, they speed up the metabolism of the skin cells.
+Actually, although some of these elements can contribute to accentuating dandruff, they unlikely represent the main cause.
+In many cases, the real culprit is a fungus, the Malassezia furfur (also known as Pityrosporum), which lives on the scalp of the majority of people without causing any issue.
+Problems begin when the colonies become too numerous: as they feed on scalp sebum, breaking it up into irritating fatty acids, they speed up metabolism of the skin cells.

 Dandruff can be divided into two categories: dry dandruff and oily dandruff.